Lansinoh Moms' Club

 Teaching by Talking to your Baby

 Babies are like little sponges, absorbing everything they see and hear around them.
 The AAP (American Academy of Pediatrics) “advises parents of young children that reading aloud and talking about pictures and words in age-appropriate books can strengthen language skills, literacy development, and parent-child relationships.”
+Check out our 5 tips below to start teaching baby how to talk!

 - Read Books – Get into the habit now of reading regularly to your baby.
 But don’t just read the words on the page – point out different shapes, colors, and pictures as you flip from page to page.